silentdance/ram/intl.en-US/User Guide/Scenarios/Cross-account resource access and authorization.md

         ```

-2. Account A adds [Authorization](intl.en-US/User Guide/Authorization/Authorization.md) \(AliyunECSFullAccess\) to the role ecs-admin.
+2. Account A [adds the authorization policy](intl.en-US/User Guide/Authorization/Authorization.md) \(AliyunECSFullAccess\) to the role ecs-admin.
 3. Account B creates a RAM user for its employee \(assuming the user name is Alice\) and
     -   [sets the logon password](intl.en-US/User Guide/Identities/User.md) \(assuming the logon password is 123456\).
 That is, the RAM user is allowed to log on to the console.
     -   [calls the permission for the STS interface AssumeRole](intl.en-US/User Guide/Authorization/Authorization.md) \(AliyunSTSAssumeRoleAccess\).
 That is, the RAM user Alice is allowed to assume or switch the role.